adueck/blog/content/blog/on-haskell-jazz-and-pure-math/index.md

 image: ./stew.png
 ---

-All three of these things get a lot of hate for being elitist, obscure, irrelevant, painful, and useless.
+All three of these things get a lot of flack for being elitist, obscure, irrelevant, painful, and useless.
 But are they?

 They all have a huge barrier to entry.
 Beacause they are so “hard” only a few people persevere enough to really “get into” them.
 See [coding in haskell until I rage quit](https://www.youtube.com/watch?v=dNi__BckudQ) for a funny example of this.
 What’s the point in torturing ourselves trying to learn these things or getting lost in these rabbit-holes inhabited by arrogant elites?